CloudGeometry/cg-devx-core/platform/terraform/modules/cloud_azure/README.md

 ## How to connect to AKS cluster

-After successfully deploying the code, you will be able to **[connect to your cluster](https://learn.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash#terraform-and-azure-authentication-scenarios)**.
+After successfully deploying the code, you will be able to **[connect to your cluster](https://learn.microsoft.com/en-us/azure/architecture/guide/security/access-azure-kubernetes-service-cluster-api-server#access-the-aks-cluster-over-the-internet)**.
-By default, the credentials are merged into the .kube/config file so kubectl can use them.
+By default, the credentials are merged into the .kube/config file so kubectl can use them. **For full access to the AKS cluster, you need to get administrator credentials**

-> az aks get-credentials --name MyManagedCluster --resource-group MyResourceGroup
+> az aks get-credentials --name devxaks --resource-group devxaks-rg --admin

 If you are using the default settings, you need to run:
 > az aks get-credentials --name DevXAks --resource-group DevX-rg